 To act on its mandate, the Council established a Secretariat that facilitates coordination of Council's various activities.
+The Secretariat, housed at the Canadian Wildlife Service, sits as an observer on NAWCC (Canada) to support and facilitate Council business.

-Since 2003, a NAWCC (Canada) Staff Committee has been formally operating to provide guidance to Council on the NAWMP and the NAWCA activities.
+Additionally, since 2003, a NAWCC (Canada) Staff Committee has been formally operating to provide guidance to Council on the NAWMP and the NAWCA activities.